Pastor Tony Spell holds first service since court win in March 2020 arrest

 CENTRAL - It was a packed service Sunday morning at Life Tabernacle Church in Central.

 "We've come together this morning to celebrate a tremendous victory that the Lord had brought for us," Pastor Tony Spell said.

-It's been 27 months since they last were able to gather in person.

 "We're very thankful for this day.
-We're thankful for the Supreme Court, the attorneys and everyone that stood with us for two years now," Spell said.
+We're thankful for the Supreme Court, the attorneys and everyone that stood with us for two years now."

 In March 2020, Pastor Spell was cited for holding large church gatherings during a statewide stay-at-home order issued because of the COVID pandemic.